 Takeo is most famous for its Onsen (Romon Gate), the 3000 year old tree located near Takeo Shrine, and the newly renovated Takeo City library.
 Check out the Starbucks inside!
 Also, in 2011, the City Government switched to using Facebook for its website.

 Takeo is made up of 9 towns: Takeo (central), Asahi (slightly north), Tachibana (slightly east), Wakaki (North), Takeuchi (Northwest), Higashi kawanobori (South), Nishi Kawanobori (Southwest), Kitagata (Northeast), and Yamauchi (West).
-There are four city JETs and one private ALT among the 9 towns.
-There are also two prefectural JETs.

 Places of interest